tani/docs/knowledge/tools.md

 # Toolbox

-A list of softwares for my research.
+A list of software for my research.

 - macOS Big Sur - An operating system for Macintosh
 - Ubuntu 20.04 - A Linux distribution